nahumrosillo/quadtree-libgdx/README.md

 ## Description
 PR QuadTree implementation to detect collision in 2D Space.
 It is optimized and developed for LibGDX.
-This implementation use (depends) the Array class and Rectangle class, so it isn't a generic quadtree.
+This implementation uses (depends) the Array class and Rectangle class, so it isn't a generic quadtree.

 ## How to create it